Faucet not working

 Turn off the water supply

-Locate the shut-off valves under the sink or behind the faucet and turn them clockwise to shut off the water.
+Locate the shut-off valves under the sink and turn them clockwise to stop the water flow.

 2. 2